Celebrating our customers’ success at the iESE Public Sector Transformation Awards 2022

 Cumbria County Council Gold Winner for the Customer Focus Award

 This team is known for its ground-breaking work.
 Last year they won a Gold award for the Best Transformation Team and this year they took a Gold award for Customer Focus.
-In 2020 they delivered the UK’s first integrated end-to-end Track and Trace system with a 96% contact success rate, amongst other COVID solutions.
+In 2020 they delivered the UK’s first integrated end-to-end Test and Trace system with a 96% contact success rate, amongst other COVID solutions.
 They continue with to set the benchmark for customer centred design of digitally enabled services in the county and on a national scale.
 They’ve broken away from the status quo of complex systems typical of areas such as Highways and Social Care Services.
 This massive improvement was achieved with no additional software licence costs.
 The in-house team deliver these results as part of daily work.
 And, importantly, are creating customer centred services that work well for the council too!

 The impact and savings are impressive.
 Highways enquiries on fault reporting has saved in excess of 20 hours of management time per week, equating to 28 person weeks per year.
 Time back that can be spent on higher value tasks.